 Drop one of these horrible scraggy things into the river, to drift in close proximity to a fish, and the stupid thing clamps down on the ugly thing with apparent glee and gusto.
 Very disappointing to those of my friends who are marvelous fly tiers.

 There is more.
 A friend of mine, many say one of both of them, uses only two nymphs when fishing rivers; gold-ribbed hare's ear and a pheasant tail.
-He has them weighted and unweighted, beaded (beads are often added to the head of the hook to add weight and attraction) and un-beaded, and in a range of sizes.
+He has them weighted and unweighted, beaded (and unbeaded.
+Beads are often added to the head of the hook to add weight and attraction) and un-beaded, and in a range of sizes.
 He catches more fish than me, and more than most.

 Now it is worth pondering on the fact that both these nymphs were invented before imitation mania swept the fishing fraternity...